kristiania-hpc/examples/README.md

 ---

-## Example 2: Iris_Dataset_Analysis
+## Example 2: Iris data analysis

-This project demonstrates advanced data analysis of the iris dataset using **Python**.
+This project demonstrates data analysis of the iris dataset using **Python**.
 We will be doing classification by supervised machine learning algorithm - Logistic Regression and unsupervised machine learning algorithm - Kmeans Clustering.

-### Problem Statement

 This dataset consists of the physical parameters of three species of flower - Versicolor, Setosa, Virginica.
 The numeric parameters which the dataset contains are Sepal width, Sepal Length, Petal width and Petal length.
 In this data we will be predicting the classes of the flowers based on these parameters.

 ---